-Students are dismissed at the end of the school day when the bell rings.
+Students are dismissed at 3:15 p.m. except on Wednesdays at 2:15 p.m.
+Prek -2nd are picked up outside their classrooms.
 Students either go directly to Extended Day Care, stay in a classroom with a pre-assigned teacher, or leave the building and grounds.
-If students are to leave the building, they may go to the "car pick up line" on Laddington Court or begin walking home, depending on parental choice.
+If students are to leave the building, they may go to a place prearranged with their parents or begin walking home, depending on parental choice.